ostreedev/ostree/docs/manual/formats.md

 more efficiently download a commit object from scratch.

-Effectively, we're spending server-side storage (and one-time compute cost), and gaining efficiency in client network bandwith.
+Effectively, we're spending server-side storage (and one-time compute cost), and gaining efficiency in client network bandwidth.

 ## Static delta repository layout